0

 The Impulsiveness of Solar Flares

-For my Masters’ project, I developed a new classification mechanism for flares that captures the “impulsiveness” (or suddenness) of their emission.
-In stellar flare spectra, this feature has been found to be related to the Balmer jump ratio, and could be indicative of important fundamental flare processes.
-We found that the Impulsiveness Index may be related to the rates of particle precipitation in flares, a key finding that could inform our understanding of both solar and stellar flares using only the information included in Sun-as-a-star light curves.
+For my Masters’ project, I developed a new classification mechanism for flares that captures the “impulsiveness” (or suddenness) of energy release emission.
+In stellar flare spectra, this feature has been found to be related to key spectral properties of flares and could be indicative of important fundamental flare processes.
+We found that the Impulsiveness Index may be related to the rates of flare-time particle precipitation.
+This could inform our understanding of both solar and stellar flares using only the information included in Sun-as-a-star light curves.

 Read the paper (Tamburri et al. 2024) here.